input-output-hk/Certification-working-group/Metadata/CIP-Certification-Metadata.md

         "type": "string",
         "description": "Can be anything.
 Subject of the certification.", },
+      "rootHash": {
+        "type": "string",
+        "description": "blake2b hash of the metadata describing the dApp" },
+      "metadata": {
+        "type": "array",
+        "description": "Array of links that points to the metadata" "items": [
+          {
+            "type": "string"
+          }
+        ]
+      },
+      "schemaVersion": {
+        "type": "string"
+      }
       "type": {
         "type": "object",
         "description": "Describes the certification certificate.",